The Continuing Education Council (CEC) is composed of members who meet the most current accreditation criteria for Nurse Peer Reviewers per ANCC.

 - Help you find speakers for the programs you wish to develop

-The Ohio Nurses Association is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation (OBN-001-91).
+The Ohio Nurses Association is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.
+(OBN-001-91)

-We are always interested in tapping into the expertise of our members and invite you to let us know if there’s a topic you’d be interested in writing about or presenting at a live event or webinar.
+We are always interested in tapping into the expertise of our members and invite you to let us know if there is a topic you’d be interested in writing about or presenting at a live event or webinar.